Relec Electronics Ltd Terms and Conditions

 6. Quality

 6.1.
-The Supplier shall pass on the benefit of any manufacturer warranty.
-Copies of the manufacturer’s warranties are available prior to the purchase of Goods by contacting
+The Supplier shall pass on the benefit of any standard manufacturer warranty, unless the Customer

 6.3.
-Except as provided in this clause 6, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 6.1
+Except as provided in this clause 6, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 6.1.

 6.4.
 The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 are, to the fullest extent permitted by law, excluded from the Contract.